SanSwarup/javawork/README.md

-# javawork
+# javaproject
-going through java
+showcase of using operator and userinput